-- 8. The Device Manager page now displays only devices with the specified device classes.
+- 8. The Device Manager page now displays only devices with the specified Device Classes.
 Click the Select All checkbox in the upper right to select all these devices. - 9.
 Click on the [Select Action] field, and choose DELETE Selected Devices.
 Click the [Go] button.
-Confirm that you want to delete the device. - Next, you must delete the device classes associated with the Dynamic Applications that were force-removed.
+Confirm that you want to delete the device. - 10.
+Next, you must delete the Device Classes associated with the Dynamic Applications that were forceremoved.
 Go to the Device Class Editor page (System > Customize > Device Classes). - 11.
-You must filter the list of device classes.
+Filter the list of Device Classes.
 To do so, enter the following: - Device Class.
-In this filter, type Microsoft. - Description.
+In this field, type Microsoft. - Description.
 In this field, type Backup Policies Service, Backup Policy, Jobs Service, Backup Job, Azure Storage Container, Azure Storage Blob, Azure Storage Queue, Azure Storage Table. - 12.
-The Device Class Editor page should now display only the following device classes: - Azure Backup Job - Azure Backup Policies Service - Azure Backup Policy - Azure Jobs Service - Microsoft Azure Storage Container - Microsoft Azure Storage Blob - Microsoft Azure Storage Table - Microsoft Azure Storage Queue - 13.
+The Device Class Editor page should now display only the following Device Classes: - Azure Backup Job - Azure Backup Policies Service - Azure Backup Policy - Azure Jobs Service - Microsoft Azure Storage Container - Microsoft Azure Storage Blob - Microsoft Azure Storage Table - Microsoft Azure Storage Queue - 13.
 Click the [Select Action] field, choose DELETE Device Classes, and click the [Go] button.
 Confirm that you want to delete the device. - 14.
 Go to the PowerPack Manager page (System > Manage > PowerPacks).
 Click the [Actions] menu and choose Import PowerPack.
-Import the Microsoft: Azure version 109 PowerPack.
+Import this version of the PowerPack.
 For details on importing PowerPacks, see the chapter on Installing a PowerPack in the PowerPacks manual. - 15.
 Click the [Install] button.
 For details on installing PowerPacks, see the chapter on Installing a PowerPack in the PowerPacks manual.

-- 16. You must now enable the existing tree of Azure parent and component devices, recursively.
+- 16. Enable the existing tree of Azure parent and component devices, recursively.
 To do so: - Go to the Device Components page (Registry > Devices > Device Components). - Collapse the root Azure component device. - Select the root Azure component device's checkbox. - Click the Select Action drop-down menu.
 Under Change Collection State, select Enabled (recursive), and then click [Go]. - 17.
 See the manual Monitoring Microsoft Azure for instructions on using the new PowerPack.